 - Applying for a social security exemption, such as an A1 or E101 statement.

 Examples of non-extraterritorial costs are:

 - secondment allowances, bonuses and comparable payments (foreign service premium, expat allowance, overseas allowance)

 - purchase and sales costs of a home (reimbursement expenses purchase house, brokers fee)

 - compensation for higher tax rates in the country of employment (tax equalization)

 Scarcity, specific expertise

 If an employer recruits an employee from abroad, this person is considered an incoming employee.
-The 30% facility for incoming employees will apply if this employee has expertise that is unavailable or scarce on the Dutch labor market, and has lived more than 150 km from the Dutch border for the past 24 months,
+The 30% facility for incoming employees will apply if this employee has expertise that is unavailable or scarce on the Dutch labour market, and has lived more than 150 km from the Dutch border for the past 24 months,